LeakyEarth2000/basketball-scoreboard-vb.net/README.md

 # Basketball Scoreboard via vb.net

-This is a Basketball Scoreboard with a Controller, coded in Visual Basic.net.
-The controller allows the user to add/subtract points, manage and control the main display, just like a physical scoreboard & controller!
-You can add scores (+1, +2, and +3) and subtract scores (-1, -2, and -3).
-You have the ability to add and subtract how many fouls, blocks and steals each team has.
-Additionally, you can change the stadium and team names!
+This is a Basketball Scoreboard with a Controller written in Visual Basic.net.
+Like a traditional scoreboard and controller, the controller enables the user to manage and control the primary display, add/subtract points, and more!
+Scores can be added (+1, +2, and +3) as well as subtracted (-1, -2, and -3).
+You may add and subtract how many fouls, blocks, and steals each team has.
+You may also modify the team names, stadium, and time!

 Yash Batish 2022.